department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/bereavement-counseling.md

 You may qualify for bereavement counseling if you’re the surviving spouse, child, or parent of:
 - A Servicemember who died in the service of their country
-- A Reservist who died while on duty
+- A Reservist who died while on active duty
-- A National Guardsman who died while on duty
+- A National Guardsman who died while on active duty

 </div>